FEMA Fire Management Assistance Declaration – Washington Lind Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Kansas to supplement state, tribal and local recovery efforts in areas affected by a severe winter storms and straight-line winds from March 17-22, 2022.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in the areas affected by the Lind Fire on August 4, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: